fomightez/b-roll-binder/README.md

 gtop
 ```

-- You should now have something like below.
+- **Enjoy.** If you followed all those steps, you should now have something like below.

 ![b-roll_layout_look](imgs/sciencing_JupyterLab.png)